lardemua/ros_bridge/README.md

 ## Configuration

-Initial parameters can be set via [configuration file](config/settings.yaml).
+Initial parameters can be set via settings.yaml file.

 It is possible to modify the parameters during runtime via ROS dynamic reconfigure.